bjornsiv/GPA-calculator/README.md

 This is a small command line GPA calculator

 ## Python and requirements
-This project requires Python 3.10.4, and the additional libraries will be in 'requirements.txt'.
+This project is written with Python 3.10.4, but it will probably work with other versions as well.

 You will need to run the command 'pip -r requirements.txt' to install all additional libraries into your enviroment